 - Birds – Visual and vocal identification, potential for mist netting.

-- Invertebrates – Creating an inventory or species through observations and moth sheet surveys.
+- Invertebrates – Creating an inventory of species through observations and moth sheet surveys.

-- Black Lemur ecology (Eulemur macaco macaco) – We are currently studying 3 groups of lemurs, all located in closed canopy forest but never far away from village and human presence.
-Our focus is on their relations with their habitat, their home range and group size.
+- Black Lemur ecology (Eulemur macaco macaco) – We are currently studying 3 groups of lemurs, all located in closed canopy forest, but never far away from the village and human presence.
+Our focus is on their relations with their habitat, their home range, and group size.
 We also hope to be able to estimate their tolerance against habitat fragmentation and disturbance.
-In addition to this we are conducting behavioural comparisons between wild populations and those habituated with human presence and interaction at the local lemur park.
+In addition to this, we are conducting behavioural comparisons between wild populations and those habituated with human presence and interaction at the local lemur park.

 - Reptile Survey – We survey reptile populations in the following 6 habitats: